Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 does not need to spend much time configuring the *storage types* or the *query system*.
-A predefined data node will often satisfy the user's required format: pickle, CSV, SQL table, MongoDB collection, Excel sheet, Amazon Web Service S3 Object etc.
+A predefined data node will often satisfy the user's required format: pickle, CSV, SQL table, MongoDB collection, Excel sheet, Amazon Web Service S3 Object, etc.

 The various predefined *storage types* are typically used for input data.
 Indeed, the input data is usually provided by external sources, where